amanrai31/Tools-Tech/Networking/README.md

 # [Switch, Router] & [Repeater,Hub and Bridge]

 ***Repeaters -*** It regenrates signals, NEED- allowing comm. across long distances.
-***Hub -*** It is multi-port repeter.
-NEED- Connecting hosts directly to each other does not scale, hub gives a centalise space for hosts to connect.
+***Hub -*** It is a multi-port repeater.
+NEED- Connecting hosts directly to each other does not scale, hub gives a centralized space for hosts to connect.

 - [Resource](https://www.youtube.com/watch?v=H7-NR3Q3BeI&list=PLIFyRwBY_4bRLmKfP1KnZA6rZbRHtxmXi&index=2)